aam051102/ahlgreen-net/views/articles/src/content/openbound-actions.md

 ## fadeOut

-fade out to black
+Fade out to black

-syntax: none
+Syntax: none

 ## setButtonState

 Change the state of the specified button

-syntax: buttonName, state
+Syntax: buttonName, state

 ## changeMode